Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 You will be informed if you are required to pay a resale levy when you register your Intent to Sell.
 If you have to pay a resale levy, you may want to set aside the levy amount from the sale proceeds you receive.

-You have to pay for the upgrading cost if you are the flat owner on the date the bill was issued.
-The outstanding amount can be deducted from the resale price, if sufficient, or paid in cash or with CPF savings.
+You are required to pay for the upgrading cost if you are the flat owner when the bill for the upgrading cost is issued.
+The upgrading cost can be paid using:

 Learn more about payment of upgrading cost and billing: